CastAlbumReviews.com

 GERARD ALESSANDRINI has written and directed every edition of Forbidden Broadway and Forbidden Hollywood in cities around the world.
 The recipient of an OBlE Award, an Outer Critics Circle Award, a Lucille Lortel Award, and four Drama Desk Awards, Gerard was honored in 1998 with the Drama League Award for Lifetime Achievement in Musical Theater and a special Tony Honor for his work.
 With Michael Portantiere, he wrote the book Forbidden Broadway: Behind the Mylar Curtain.
 Gerard is also the creator of the hit show Spamilton.

-DAVID BARBOUR , a past president of the Drama Desk, is the editor-in-chief of Lighting&Sound America, a monthly publication covering technology for live performance.
-He was previously editor of Lighting Dimensions magazine and managing editor of TheaterWeek.
-David has contributed articles to many theater-related publications, including Broadway Direct and Playbill.
+DAVID BARBOUR is the co-owner and editor-in-chief of Lighting&Sound America, a monthly publication covering design and technology in live performance.
+He was previously editor of Lighting Dimensions and TCI magazines, and managing editor of TheaterWeek.
+He has contributed articles to various publications, including Playbill, Opera News, and Air Mail.
+He is co-president of the Drama Desk and a member of the New York Drama Critics Circle.

 RICHARD BARRIOS is the author of the award-winning A Song in the Dark: The Birth of the Musical Film.
 His second book, Screened Out: Playing Gay in Hollywood From Edison to Stonewall, was the subject of a film series on Turner Classic Movies, which he co-hosted.
 His other books include Dangerous Rhythm: Why Movie Musicals Matter and West Side Story: The Jets, the Sharks, and the Making of a Classic.
 Richard has appeared in numerous television and DVD documentaries, as well as several feature films.
 He lectures extensively and has written articles for The New York Times and other publications, and he has recorded DVD audio commentaries for South Pacific, Words and Music, and other films.